 The two previous commissions charged in 2012 and 2002 to assess the situation had also proposed the elimination of a seat in the region, before backtracking.
 The current commissioners were also invited to use the so-called "extraordinary circumstances" provision to derogate from the usual rules.
 In vain.
-"The Commission is convinced that the statistical basis on which its work must be based is the population figure from the 2011 and 2021 censuses," they explain.
+"The Commission is convinced that the statistical basis on which its work must be based is the population figure from the 2011 and 2021 cenQuebec, eight electoral ridings currently have a higher surface area, but none were deemed to present "extraordinary circumstances" by the previous commission.